mohammedabdallah/MatrixMultiply/README.md

 - [x] Create user
 - [x] Login
 - [x] Authnitecated users can multiply metrics
+- [x] Reduce complexity
+- [x] Ability to add any converter we need easily

 **tests**

 * it test that service return the right char against specific number according excel columns
 * it test it multiply two matrix correctly
+* it can handle large matrix
+* it will throw exception if there's a non suported type called

 **postman collection**